Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The path of fasta folder.
       --Rfam RFAM, -R RFAM  The path of Rfam CM database.
-      --re_scan, -r         Based on the results of first scaning, it will modify the input of sequence and re scan again.
+      --re_scan, -r         Based on the results of first scaning, it will modify the input of sequence and re-scan again.
 Default is False.
       --e_value E_VALUE, -e E_VALUE
                             The cutoff of e value.
-Default si 0.001.
+Default is 0.001.
       --output_all, -o      One sequence may fit multiple riboswitches.
 If you want to output all of them, please turn it on.
 Or it will only print the best one.
+Default is False.
       --fuzzy FUZZY, -z FUZZY
-                            It will extend some nts of 3' ans 5' end.
+                            It will extend some nucleotides of 3' ans 5' end.
                             Default is 10.
       --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
-                            How many nucleotides of ribosomal binding site is different with AGGAGG?
+                            How many nucleotides of ribosomal binding site allow to be different with AGGAGG?
 Default is 2.
       --start_codon START_CODON [START_CODON ...], -ac START_CODON [START_CODON ...]
                             What kinds of start coden ATG/GTG/TTG you want to use.
+                            Default is ATG.
       --max_dist_rbs MAX_DIST_RBS, -Mr MAX_DIST_RBS
                             The maximum distance between ribosomal binding site and start codon.
 Default is 14.